chestercodes/chester.codes/content/posts/035-2021-12-15-try-fscs/post.md

 [SAFE Stack](https://safe-stack.github.io/) is a `dotnet new` template that allows web applications to be written in F# and run on the server and browser.
 Server side code runs with the dotnet runtime and client side code is [transpiled into Javascript with fable](https://fable.io/).

 Interactive code runners like [try.dot.net](https://try.dot.net/) are an easy way to start learning a programming language.
 They speed up the process by executing code in a web browser, removing the need to install any software onto your computer.
-Combining FSCS and the SAFE stack we can easily create a code runner to execute F# code in a browser.
+Combining FSCS and the SAFE stack we can easily create an F# interactive code running web application.

 ---